Explore health content from A to Z.

 Your doctor will ask about your symptoms and the history of your shoulder problem.
-Your shoulder will be examined.
-And diagnostic tests, such as x-ray or MRI, may be done.
+He or she will examine your shoulder and may give you diagnostic tests, such as an X-ray or MRI.
 These help your doctor find the cause of your shoulder problem.

-Arthroscopy allows your doctor to see and work inside your shoulder joint through small incisions.
-A long, thin, lighted instrument called an arthroscope is used.
-During surgery, the scope sends live video images from inside the joint to a screen viewed by your doctor.
-Using these images, the doctor can diagnose and treat your shoulder problem.
+Arthroscopy is a procedure that allows your doctor to see and work inside your shoulder joint.
+Your doctor makes small incision in your shoulder and inserts a long, thin, lighted instrument, called an arthroscope.
+During surgery, the arthroscope sends live video images from inside your joint to a screen that your doctor views.
+Using these images, your doctor can diagnose and treat your shoulder problem.
 Because arthroscopy uses much smaller incisions than open surgery, recovery is often shorter and less painful.